Introduction to mechatronics and robotics systems

 Overall Course Objectives

-The aim of the course is to give the students a practical and theoretical introduction to mechatronics and robotics.
+The aim of the course is to give the students a theoretical introduction to, and practical experience with mechatronics and robotics.
 The course encompasses the technical interaction between the fields of mechanics, electronics, and software development in industrial and robotic systems.

 The course equips the student with the competence to design and construct automatic control systems in the control, regulation, and monitoring of industrial and robotic systems.